Name: Nasal Insulin

 The physiological role of insulin in the brain is incompletely understood, but it has been implicated in synaptic remodeling and glucose utilization.
 Insulin has also been proposed to protect against Aβ toxicity, and insulin deficits have been linked to tau pathology, neuroinflammation, and other aspects of Alzheimer's pathophysiology (De Felice et al., 2009; El Khoury et al., 2014; Zhao et al., 2009).
 Insulin resistance, Type 2 diabetes, obesity, and metabolic syndrome are risk factors for Alzheimer's disease (see AlzRisk Diabetes, AlzRisk Obesity).

-Intranasal insulin began attracting attention in Alzheimer's research when small human studies reported improved cognition without a change in blood glucose or insulin levels in healthy volunteers (e.g., May 2002 news story; Benedict et al., 2004).
+Intranasal insulin began attracting attention in Alzheimer's research when small human studies reported improved cognition without a change in blood glucose or insulin levels in healthy volunteers (e.g., May 2002 news; Benedict et al., 2004; Benedict et al., 2007).

 A separate small trial comparing different doses in 33 people with aMCI or early AD reported differential effects by ApoE genotype (Reger et al., 2008).

-The trials of intranasal insulin vary in that some test fast-acting forms of insulin as used in diabetes therapy, while others evaluate longer-acting insulin analogs.
-For example, two trials conducted at the University of Washington in Seattle between 2011 and 2013 evaluated insulin detemir, a long-acting insulin analog that differs from human insulin by one amino acid.
-A three-week study in 60 patients with MCI or AD compared 10 and 20 IUs of insulin detemir twice daily to placebo.
-A subsequent four-month study then compared 20 IUs twice daily of insulin detemir to 20 IUs of regular insulin twice daily in 90 patients.
-Both trials looked for effects on a memory composite and six different secondary outcomes; results are not yet published.
+The trials of intranasal insulin vary in that some evaluate fast-acting forms of insulin as used in diabetes therapy, while others evaluate longer-acting insulin analogs.
+For example, two trials conducted at the University of Washington, Seattle, between 2011 and 2013 evaluated insulin detemir, a long-acting insulin analog that differs from human insulin by one amino acid.
+A three-week study in 60 patients with MCI or AD compared 10 and 20 IUs of detemir twice daily to placebo.
+The higher dose improved memory in ApoE4 carriers, worsened it in noncarriers, and did not change daily function or executive function (Claxton et al., 2015).
+A subsequent four-month study compared 20 IUs twice daily of insulin detemir to 20 IUs of regular insulin twice daily in 36 patients.
+Regular insulin, but not detemir, improved memory compared with placebo, and was associated with preserved brain volume in several regions on MRI (Craft et al., 2017).
+These trials did not measure exposure or target engagement.

 Nasal insulin is also being evaluated for neurologic conditions other than Alzheimer's.
 In February 2014, a trial started up at the University of Massachusetts.
-It will evaluate the effect of 40 IUs of regular insulin on a visuospatial memory test, the Unified Parkinson's Disease Rating Scale, and other measures in 22 patients with Parkinson's disease and 22 patients with multiple system atrophy.
+It evaluated the effect of 40 IUs of regular insulin on a visuospatial memory test, the Unified Parkinson's Disease Rating Scale, and other measures compared to placebo in 15 patients with Parkinson's disease.
+Insulin improved verbal fluency and clinical measures of PD severity compared to placebo.
+One patient with MSA remained stable on insulin treatment (Novak et al., 2019).

 Furthermore, various trials have evaluated nasal insulin for effects on cognitive symptoms in psychiatric conditions such as schizophrenia, bipolar, and major depressive disorder.